Remyie/Remy/_posts/2021-8-15-Welcome to my site.md

 1. Create a Github account, create a new repository and name it yourusername.github.io, go in to your repository>settings>pages, enable Github Pages using /(root).
 2. Download the site template from here and unzip it.
 Upload the stuff inside it to your repository by simply dragging.
 It should look like mine.
 3. Open config.yml and change title and baseurl.
 Base url needs to be your Github repository name.
+It should look like this ```https://username.github.io/```

 You are done.
 You should be able to visit your site by going into yourusername.github.io